Your 2022 local culture hotlist

 ALL THE WORLD’S A STAGE

-Another exciting show on at the North Wall is RICE on 18-19 Feb, the European premiere of an award-winning play by Asian-Australian writer Michele Lee.
+At the North Wall is RICE on 18-19 Feb, the European premiere of an award-winning play by Asian-Australian writer Michele Lee.
 Thought-provoking and funny, it tells the story of a young hotshot executive of Indian descent, and the bond she forms with the older Chinese migrant who cleans her desk.

 On 19 Feb, we’re excited to catch Here’s What She Said to Me at the Old Fire Station in Oxford.
 Produced by Utopia Theatre, a theatre company that explores Africa’s rich theatrical heritage, the show features a three-woman cast and makes use of music, poetry and movement in its story of a Nigerian family down the decades.
 There are some particularly rave reviews.